 How Many Words Should a Cover Letter be?

 The average reading speed of an adult in the US is roughly 300 words per minute.
-Since hiring managers typically spend less than a minute reviewing a resume, we can assume that a short and sweet cover letter of around 200-300 words is ideal.
+Since hiring managers typically spend less than a minute reviewing a resume, we can assume that a brief cover letter of around 200-300 words is ideal.

 Should a Cover Letter Be One Page?

 The ultimate goal of any job application is to sell yourself as the ideal candidate while making a great first impression.